szerhusenBC/apisimulator-docker-image/README.md

 Now the API Simulator is available with the custom simulations. **Everytime a file in the simulations directory is changed, the API Simulator will restart internally with the new configurations.**

+You can also mount out the logs directory to get access to the logs.
+You have to mount the path `/apisimulator-http/logs/` to a directory on your host system.

 ### Documentation